W-David-Porter/course-in-consciousness/chapter-4-waves-interference/readme.md

 **Conclusion: The system in the first Aspect experiments was either indefinite or non-local but could not have been both definite and local.
 This result was independent of whether or not quantum theory was valid.**

 These experiments could not distinguish between a reality that is not strongly objective but is local; one that is non-local but is strongly objective; and one that is neither strongly objective nor local.
-Furthermore, the measured value of the function S was always in agreement with the predictions of quantum theory (S<sub>QM</sub> = 2.70 ± 0.05), which assumes that the photons are described by wave-functions.
+Furthermore, the measured value of the function S was always in agreement with the predictions of quantum theory (S~QM~ = 2.70 ± 0.05), which assumes that the photons are described by wave-functions.

 ![bell](/images/bell.gif)